Annual Report 2008 - 2009

 .
 Continue to manage Alex Pitcher Community Room as well as the E.P.
 Mills Auditorium at 100 Whitney Young Circle .

 · Work in conjunction with the PUC/Land management Division in the management of lease agreement for the SEC Facility and the Greenhouse under the Clean Water Fund Budget.

-· Work closely with the PUC, General Manager Ed Harrington and the PUC/Wastewater Enterprise in strengthening communication links with the public on broader issues of community concern.
+· Work closely with the PUC, General Manager Ed Harrington and the PUC/Wastewater Enterprise in strengthening communication links with the public most especially the Southeast residents on broader issues of community concern.

 Community Partnerships in the Coming Year

 The SECF Commission and its staff will continue to foster working relationships with the following local/city agencies and state/federal officials:

 The Mayor/Office of the Mayor, Board of Supervisors, PUC/General Manager, Mayor's Office of Community Development, City Attorney's Office, Mayor's Office of Community of Opportunities/Single Stop, Mayor's Office of Workface, San Francisco Police Department Bayview Station, Real Estate Department, Dept. of Human Services/Southeast One Stop, City College/Southeast Campus, Public Defender Office/Clean Slate Program, Assemblyman Tom Ammiano, Assemblywoman Fiona Ma, Senator Mark Leno's Office, Senator Leland Yee's office, Redevelopment Agency, SF Housing Authority, Parks & Recreation, Department of Public Works, Department of Public Health, MUNI, Mayor's Hunters Point Shipyard Citizen Advisory Committee, US Navy's Restoration Advisory Committee, Congresswoman Nancy Pelosi's Office, Department of Health Services, etc.